Skip to main content

 This includes any children aged 0– 18 who are, or have been, supported by a Child In Need plan (CIN) or Child Protection plan (CP) for safeguarding and/or welfare reasons within the past 6 years.

-The multi-agency team is made up from a range of professionals committed to working in collaboration to improve outcomes for NELC children with a social worker.
+The Virtual School aim to put together a multi-agency team formed from a range of professionals committed to working in collaboration to improve outcomes for NELC children with a social worker.
+If you would like to get involved, please contact Deputy Head of the Virtual School (Extended Duties) and Strategic Lead, Jodi Parkin [email protected].

 Why is the Virtual School taking on this role?